Prelf1992/distributed-ml-training-system/README.md

 * Commit 124: Docs: Fix bug in database to align with standards. at 2025-03-10 10:48:10
 * Commit 125: Build: Clean up algorithm for better readability. at 2025-03-10 09:46:55
 * Commit 126: Refactor: Improve styling of algorithm for faster execution. at 2025-03-10 10:35:35
+* Commit 127: Test: Update documentation for data model for faster execution. at 2025-03-11 10:36:22